 As far as performing, I watch my homies and my favorite artists to see how they gain crowd control and how they interact with the people.
 I see and take the confidence they have and when I’m on stage I exude the same kind of confidence.
 As far as in the booth, I practice my songs hellas before I even make it to the studio.
 So I know what I want to say and how I want to say it.
 Nowadays it’s a little different, ’cause the studio is a little more accessible so my process switches up.

 I’ve been working on my dynamics.
 All my music is aggressive and I like it that way but I know I can go in another direction and you’ll still be able to feel it the way I need you to.

-T: That aggressiveness in your music is what I feel makes it YOU.
+That aggressiveness in your music is what I feel makes it you.
 It’s very raw, from the lyrics to the beats.
 Who are some of your rap influences?

 Check out his latest track: “Villain”